History-Register Automata: Introduction

 \subsection{Overview}

-The next section introduces HRAs and looks into examples and some first properties.
-In Section~\ref{sec:proper} we examine regular closure properties of HRAs and in Section~\ref{sec:empty} we prove decidability for emptiness.
-In Section~\ref{sec:weak} we introduce weaker models and in Section~\ref{sec:connect} we connect HRAs to existing automata formalisms.
+In \autoref{sec:defns} we introduce HRAs and their basic properties.
+In \autoref{sec:closure} we examine regular closure properties of HRAs.
+In \autoref{sec:registers} we explain how registers can be simulated by other means, such as histories.
+In \autoref{sec:empty} we prove that emptiness is $\textsc{Ackermann}$-complete.
+In \autoref{sec:weak} we introduce weaker models, and study their properties.
+In \autoref{sec:summary} we summarize the main properties of HRAs.
+In \autoref{sec:connect} we connect HRAs to existing automata formalisms.
 We conclude by discussing future directions which emanate from this work.